QCDs – An Underutilized Philanthropic and Tax-Planning Tool

 Who is a Good Candidate for a QCD?

-A QCD is ideally suited for someone aged 70.5 or older with an IRA account, making regular but modestly sized charitable gifts.
-Moreover, a QCD is especially useful for IRA owners who have a large IRA balance or have reached the age where they are obligated to take annual Required Minimum Distributions (RMDs).
+A QCD is ideally suited for someone aged 70.5 or older with an IRA account who makes regular but modestly sized charitable gifts.
+It is especially useful for IRA owners who have a large balance or have reached the age where they are obligated to take annual Required Minimum Distributions (RMDs).

 In some situations, a QCD may also help taxpayers keep their adjusted gross income below a threshold that preserves eligibility for other deductions or minimizes additional taxes such as the tax on social security benefits, the Net Investment Income Tax (NIIT), or Medicare’s Income-Related Premium Adjustments.

-We also note that your custodian does not detail the donation on form 1099-R disclosing IRA distributions.
-Keep good records, and remember to pass on the information to your tax preparer, who will make the necessary adjustments to report it correctly (line 4b of Form 1040).
+We also note that your custodian does not detail the donation on form 1099-R, which discloses IRA distributions.
+There is no unique code for a QCD.
+Keep good records and remember to pass on the information to your tax preparer, who will make the necessary adjustments to report it correctly (line 4b of Form 1040).

 WOULD YOU LIKE TO KNOW MORE?